comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 check that you have everything ready to do your work.

    1. Install Python, Git and a text editor using the instructions below.
-   2. Check out your course repository from Github Classroom.
+   2. Create a working folder and put a virtual environment in it (venv).
-   3. Create a virtual environment (venv) in your course repository.
+   3. Check out your course repository from Github Classroom.
    4. Activate the venv.
-   5. Install the course module to the venv.
+   5. Install `numpy` to the venv, and `pytest`.
-   6. Install `numpy` to the venv, and `pytest`.
+   6. Install the course module to the venv.
    7. Remember to activate the venv every time you work on the course module.

 To follow these steps read the sections below.